 Listen to my interview with Leigh (transcript):

-A few days after her phone call, I asked Leigh if she would be willing to have me air the episode with the names bleeped out, and all other identifying information removed.
+A few days after her phone call, I asked Leigh if she would be willing to have me air the episode with the names redacted and all other identifying information removed.
 She said yes, and I’m so glad, because now everyone will get the benefit of this honest, funny, moving interview.
-If you have ever had an autistic child in your class, or if there’s a chance you ever will, set aside an hour to listen. ♦
+If you have ever had a child with autism child in your class, or if there’s a chance you ever will, set aside an hour to listen. ♦